ohbm/brain-hacking-101/README.md

 Repeating at 1 PM, 2PM, and 3 PM (50 minutes)

 - Scientific computing for neuorimaging with Python: A hands-on tutorial.
+[Link to Notebooks](https://github.com/ohbm/brain-hacking-101/tree/master/beginner-python)

 ### Tuesday